Trump to call for 'stamping out extremism' in speech to Muslim leaders

 Trump, during his winning presidential campaign and in the first several months of his presidency, has argued that the United States can no longer be the world’s police officer and that other nations must become more self-sufficient in efforts to combat such terror networks as al Qaeda and the Islamic State and in protecting themselves against rogue nations like Iran and North Korea.

-After two days of meetings in Riyadh, Trump will travel to Israel and then the Vatican to meet with Pope Francis.
-Next, Trump will meet with allies at a NATO summit in Brussels and the Group of 7 wealthy nations in Sicily.
+After two days of meetings in Riyadh, Trump will travel to Israel where he’ll have an audience with Pope Francis at the Vatican, then meet with allies at a NATO summit in Brussels and the Group of 7 wealthy nations in Sicily.

 The multi-billion dollar arms deal “in the clearest terms possible” shows the United States’ commitment to Saudi Arabia and other Gulf partners and expands economic opportunities, the White House said.